When you need fast, convenient care

 Walk-ins welcome, no appointment needed

-Our walk-in clinics are open after hours and on the weekends to provide you with excellent medical care when your doctor might not be available.
+Our walk-in clinic is open after hours and on the weekends to provide you with excellent medical care when your doctor might not be available.

-To be seen at an NMC Health Immediate Care clinic, simply show up with your valid ID and insurance information.
+To be seen at NMC Health Immediate Care – Newton clinic, simply show up with your valid ID and insurance information.
 You can also pay for services out of pocket.

 NMC Health Immediate Care accepts most insurances and your co-pay applies.
 Prices may vary depending on your insurance plan and deductible.